ga-curriculum/intro-to-mongoose/level-up/middleware.md

 module.exports = Todo;
 ```

-The above middleware function uses the `pre` hook, and gets called before a `todo` document is saved.
+The above middleware function uses the `pre` function, and gets called before a `todo` document is saved.
 If the new `todo` has a `text` property, the first character of that `string` will be capitalized.
 After the condition, we call upon the *`next()`* function so that the flow of middleware may continue.

-> 📚 In the context of Mongoose middleware, *`next()`* is a function passed into middleware hooks like `pre` and `post`.
+> 📚 In the context of Mongoose middleware, *`next()`* is a function passed into middleware like `pre` and `post`.
 It signals when a middleware function has completed its task, allowing Mongoose to continue to the next piece of middleware or proceed with the database operation.
 >

 ## Running our middleware